mstrmnd1523/MECM-SCCM-Client-Repair-and-Windows-Update-Reset/README.md

-# MECM-SCCM-Client-Repair-and-Windows-Update-Reset
+# MEMCM-SCCM-Client-Repair-and-Windows-Update-Reset
 # DESCRIPTION:
-PowerShell Script to uninstall and reinstall the MECM\SCCM Client and reset Windows update
+PowerShell Script to uninstall and reinstall the MEMCM\SCCM Client and reset Windows update

 # SYNOPSIS:
-After specifying the location for MECM\SCCM client install files.
+After specifying the location for MEMCM\SCCM client install files.
 This script will prompt the user to enter a selection to run against a single computer/Comma seperated list, or run against a list of computer names from a text file.
 User will be prompted to enter credentials that have administrator rights on the computers specified.

 The script will: